martincarina/EquipmentCatalog/README.md

 - 'Update' - calls dialog window for editing of selected record
 - 'Delete' - delete selected record
 - 'Refresh' - calls reading contents of the table (in a separate thread) and displaying the results in the main application window
-- 'Get count of records' - in a separate thread calls reading of the quantity records in the table and displays it under the button
+- 'Get count of records' - in a separate thread calls reading the count of records in the table and displays it under the button

 3. Implementation